Self-perception theory: Marketing and persuasion

 Self-perception theory is also an underlying mechanism for the effectiveness of many marketing or persuasive techniques.
 One typical example is the foot-in-the-door technique, which is a widely used marketing technique for persuading target customers to buy products.
 The basic premise of this technique is that, once a person complies with a small request (e.g. filling in a short questionnaire), he/she will be more likely to comply with a more substantial request which is related to the original request (e.g. buying the related product).
 The idea is that the initial commitment on the small request will change one's self-image, therefore giving reasons for agreeing with the subsequent, larger request.
 It is because people observe their own behaviors (paying attention to and complying with the initial request) and the context in which they behave (no obvious incentive to do so), and thus infer they must have a preference for those products.

+Education

+Self-perception theory has meaningful implications in educational contexts.
+Studies on technology integration in educational programs suggest that students' perception of their own learning with technology can promote the integration of technological tools by shaping their attitudes towards technology use in educational settings.
+Furthermore, repeated and prolonged use of technology by teachers has been shown to increase their positivity towards TPACK (Technology, Pedagogy and Content Knowledge) domains and reduce challenges in teaching.
+Overall, students' and educational authorities' positive self-perceptions regarding TPACK are considered crucial for the development and implementation of technology-mediated educational programs.